Planning Your Engagement Session

 When planning for "Save the Dates"; those cards you send out with your wedding invitations to tell people you are engaged and that they are invited to your wedding, think of ways that you can tell your story.
 Many people make signs that have phrases, such as their names and wedding date, or other cute things like "I said yes", or "He stole my heart, so I'm stealing his last name."
 You could try something different and bring giant balloons that have your wedding date and the words "Save the Date" on them.
 Maybe you're both sports fanatics, in which case you could bring your favorite team jerseys to incorporate into a photo.
 You could bring your dog.
 Maybe you're total Star Wars nerds and you come to your session with light sabers and Jedi cloaks.
 Whatever you decide to do, use it as an opportunity to get creative and add your own personal flair to your photos.
 Of course, you don't have to do any of these things.
 You could come to your session with absolutely no ideas and we will still make great pictures.

 When planning your session, the location can be really important too.
-We have a few places we recommend that are near our studio, but don't be afraid to choose your own location that is really important to you because it will help tell your story.
-We do charge a small travel fee of $1 per mile for locations farther than 10 miles from our studio.
+We have a few locations we recommend that are near our studio, but don't be afraid to choose your own location that is really important to you because it will help tell your story.
+We do charge a small travel fee of $1.50 per mile for locations farther than 10 miles from our studio.

 When you're ready to set up your engagement session,